yarink3/Cisco-Project/ReadMe.md

 ## General info
-This project uses Python flask , JavaScript and HTML in order to display information about the articles asked by the user.
+This project uses Python flask , JavaScript and HTML in order to display information about the articles of the subbredit asked by the user.

 ## Screenshots
 ![main web page](https://github.com/yarink3/subbredit-presenter/blob/main/Screenshot.png)